dronamk/spring-cloud-developer-errata/README.md

 -   How many of you have been working on Java programming more than 1 year, 3 years, 5 years?
 -   How many of you have worked with Spring, Spring Boot?
--   How many of you have worked with PAAS platforms such as Cloud Foundry or Kubernetes?
+-   How many of you have worked with, or are currently working with PAAS platforms such as Cloud Foundry or Kubernetes?
+    If you are currently working with one now, which one?
 -   What are your objectives for attending this class?

 ### Pairing